Making Berkeley a place for all

 Printed copies in English, Spanish, and Chinese (simplified and traditional characters) are available to staff.
 Call 510-643-0818.

 When can I see the survey results?

-A full report including recommendations will be released in Fall 2019.
+A full report including recommendations and next steps will be released Spring Semester 2020.
 Campus gatherings will be hosted to facilitate discussions of the findings.